QuaSi-Software/Documentation/docs/resie_validation.md

 ### Geothermal collector

 The implemented model of the geothermal collector is based on the TRNSYS Type 710[^Type710].
 Therefore, a validation of the implementation was done using the same TRNSYS Type for different simulations, comparing the mean fluid temperature of the collector.
-Also, DELPHIN 6.1.6 was used to perform additional analogical simulations, also considering the moisture content and transport within the soil.
-DELPHIN was originally developed as simulation program for coupled heat, moisture and mass transport in capillary-porous building materials by the University Dresden[^DELPHIN].
+DELPHIN 6.1.6 was used to perform additional analogous simulations, which also considers the moisture content and transport within the soil.
+DELPHIN was originally developed as simulation program for coupled heat, moisture and mass transport in capillary-porous building materials by the University of Dresden[^DELPHIN].

 Also, measurement data of a geothermal collector were used to compare the behaviour of all three simulation models with reality.
-Although, the ground properties were not reliably known, and only one month of continuous data without corruptions were available, limiting the validity of the results.
+However, the ground properties were not reliably known and only one month of continuous data without corruptions were available, limiting the validity of the results.
 Additionally, ahead and during this month, a lot of rain occurred, leading to a very high moisture content in the soil.

 First, the geothermal collector was simulated with all three simulations models for one year without any energy extraction to evaluate the behaviour of the finite element model without load.
-Here, difficulties in the determination of the initial conditions, especially the temperature distribution in the soil, occurred, leading to small deviations at the beginning of the simulation time.
+Here, difficulties occured in the determination of the initial conditions, especially the temperature distribution in the soil, leading to small deviations at the beginning of the simulation time.
 The models of ReSiE and TRNSYS show strong similarities, which is not surprising as the models are very similar.
 DELPHIN has slight deviations, which can be explained by the more detailed model that takes both moisture content and moisture transport into account.

 ![Validation of collector model with TRNSYS and DELPHIN: Average fluid temperature with no energy demand](fig/241220_zero_energy_one_year.svg)